Are Herbal Supplements FDA Approved?

 Do dietary supplements have disclaimer statements?
 Yes, dietary supplements are required to have a disclaimer statement on their label.
 The statement reads, “This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”

-In summary, dietary supplements can be a useful addition to a healthy lifestyle, but it is important to use them safely and responsibly.
-Talk to your healthcare provider before taking any new supplement and buy from reputable sources.
+In summary, dietary supplements can be a useful addition to a healthy lifestyle, but using them safely and responsibly is important.
+Before taking any new supplement, talk to your healthcare provider and buy from reputable sources.
 Remember that supplements cannot cure or diagnose a disease and always read the label and disclaimer statement before use.

 Before You Go – Are Herbal Supplements FDA Approved?

-It is important to do your own research and consult with a healthcare professional before taking any herbal supplements.
-This is especially true if you are pregnant, nursing, have a chronic medical condition, or are taking prescription medications.
+It is important to do your research and consult with a healthcare professional before taking any herbal supplements.
+This is especially true if you are pregnant, nursing, have a chronic medical condition or are taking prescription medications.

 When it comes to regulation, the FDA has made efforts to increase oversight of the dietary supplement industry.
 However, it is still up to the consumer to be aware of the potential risks and benefits of herbal supplements.